Ronin (DC Comics): Plot

-Peter, bound and gagged, is met by therapist Sandy.
-Peter convinces Sandy to free him and they try to make sense of all that has occurred.
-Peter concludes that Virgo kept the extent of Billy's powers a secret in order to exploit them, and that Billy created the ronin based around the television programs he loved so much as a kid, using his powers to create arms and legs built for himself and control Casey.
-Sandy, hearing this, thinks Peter is insane, and leaves him alone with Virgo.

-Robots sent by Taggart attack the ronin and Casey, removing the ronin's mechanical arms and legs.
-Virgo, controlling the robots, starts a mental attack on the ronin, bringing forward Billy's repressed memory of murdering a local bully.
-Billy, enraged, regains his limbs, but a horde of flying robots subdue him and blast the subway tunnel where Casey had been trying to make her escape.
-Trapped, the ronin mentally reaches out to Casey, who regains consciousness within the rubble and kills a robot.
-Casey breaks into Aquarius, which by this point has engulfed the entire city.
-The ronin causes a blackout that allows Casey to escape the guards and find Peter.
-Virgo forces Agat to restrain himself, and address the workers about the blackout.
-Virgo confronts Billy mentally.
-Virgo soothes Billy and convinces him to stop helping Casey.
+After the therapist Sandy meets with Peter, he concludes that Virgo kept the extent of Billy's powers a secret in order to exploit them, and that Billy created the ronin based on the television shows he watched as a kid and used his powers to create limbs for himself and control Casey.
+Hearing this, Sandy thinks Peter is insane and leaves him with Virgo.
+Taggart sends robots to attack the ronin and Casey, removing the ronin's mechanical limbs.
+Virgo, controlling the robots, mentally attacks the ronin, triggering Billy's repressed memory of murdering a bully.
+Billy, enraged, regains his limbs, but the robots subdue him as Casey breaks into Aquarius, which has engulfed New York.
+The ronin causes a blackout that allows her to escape the guards and find Peter.
+Virgo forces Agat to restrain himself and address the workers about the blackout before mentally confronting Billy, calming him down and convincing him to stop helping Casey.

-Casey, with the help of Learnid and Sandy, whom Learnid convinces of Peter's sanity, finds Peter.
-A physical wreck, Peter informs Casey that Billy is being manipulated by Virgo into turning fantasy into reality.
-A Virgo robot attacks and kills Peter.
-Reinvigorated by Casey's sadness, Billy begins questioning Virgo.
-When Casey is attacked by another robot, Billy is enraged and lashes out, destroying it.
-Virgo verbally castigates Billy, threatening to send him away (as his mother did after she saw him murder the bully) if he doesn't stop.
-Billy backs down.

-Taggart, trying to calm the workers, is confronted by Learnid who accuses him of having been corrupted.
-Before Taggart can attack, Virgo orders him away, stating a life-threatening hazard has occurred.
-Learnid notes that regulations give him authority in such situations to evacuate non-essential personnel and forces Virgo to carry out the order.
+Casey, with help from Learnid and Sandy, whom Learnid convinces of Peter's sanity, finds Peter, who informs Casey that Virgo is manipulating Billy to turn fantasy into reality.
+A Virgo robot attacks and kills Peter, and, after witnessing Casey's grief, Billy questions Virgo.
+When a robot attacks Casey, Billy is enraged and destroys it.
+In response, Virgo threatens to send Billy away, as his mother did after he murdered the bully, and Billy backs down.
+While trying to calm down the workers, Taggart is confronted by Learnid, who accuses him of being corrupt.
+Before Taggart can attack, Virgo orders him to leave, stating that a life-threatening hazard has occurred.
+Learnid notes that regulations give him the authority to evacuate non-essential personnel in such situations and forces Virgo to carry out the order.